Last Updated on May 10, 2022 by Rei Garnet

 To save you some time, here’s the answer:

-Yes, two male rabbits would definitely fight each other if both or one of them is not neutered.
-Rabbits need social order and boundaries, they will protect and fight other rabbits if someone entered their personal space.
+Yes, two male rabbits would definitely fight each other if both or one of them was not neutered.
+Rabbits need social order and boundaries.
+They will protect and fight other rabbits if someone enters their personal space.

 That’s why it’s always recommended to get your rabbit neutered to tone down those aggressive hormonal and territorial behaviors.
 Hormonal and territorial behaviors can start once both rabbits hit puberty.

 So if you’re planning on getting two male rabbits, get them neutered as early as possible.

 Two male rabbits who are brothers would never fight and would be inseparable when they are young.
 But after they reach puberty, around 3 to 4 months, the fighting will start because of their hormones.

 There’s a high chance that even two male rabbits from the same litter will still fight once they hit puberty.
 You can reduce the chance of fighting by neutering both rabbits.